jaredpetersen/raspilive/README.md

 # raspi-live-libcamera
 📷 raspi-live-libcamera is a command-line application that streams video from the Raspberry Pi Camera module using the new libcamera software to the web.
+It also now includes CORS functionality for the HTTP server.

 This was forked and updated from an older version by https://github.com/jaredpetersen in which the older version used the `raspivid` application, which is now deprecated.

 ## Usage
 ```